Hormones - RIA

 Glucagon - ELISA

-- In addition to the traditionally used RIA we now also offer analysis by the Mercodia Glucagon ELISA.
+- In addition to the traditionally used RIA (see above) we now also offer analysis by the Mercodia Glucagon ELISA.

 - This is a high quality two-site enzyme sandwich immunoassay for sensitive and specific determination of glucagon.